-(j) Within 21 days after the issuance of the statement of alleged violations, the respondent may file an answer that admits or denies each count.
-Upon request of the respondent, the committee may grant the respondent an additional 21 days to respond.

-24 (k) Within 60 days after the issuance of the statement of alleged 25 violations, the committee shall hold a disciplinary hearing.
-If a 26 majority of the membership of each party on the committee fails 27 to find that the respondent committed a violation of the standards 28 of conduct, the committee shall dismiss the complaint.
-If a majority 29 of the membership of each party on the committee finds by clear 30 and convincing evidence that the respondent committed a violation 31 of the standards of conduct, the committee shall take the following 32 action:

-33 (1) If the respondent is a Senator, it shall hold a hearing to34 determine an appropriate sanction.

-35 (2) If the respondent is an officer or employee, it shall transmit36 its findings to the Committee on Rules for appropriate action.

-37 (l) (1) At the hearing to determine an appropriate sanction, 38 two-thirds of the membership of the committee shall determine 30 whether the violation is serious or minor

-39 whether the violation is serious or minor.

-1 (2) If the committee determines that a violation is minor or fails 2 to determine that a violation is serious, two-thirds of the 3 membership of the committee (A) shall, if it determines that the 4 violation bears upon the exercise of a right or privilege, recommend 5 that the Committee on Rules deny or limit that right or privilege 6 and shall transmit its findings and recommendation to the 7 Committee on Rules, or (B) shall impose any lesser sanction, 8 including, but not limited to, issuing a private letter of 9 admonishment for an inadvertent, technical, or otherwise de 10 minimis violation, which shall not be considered discipline.
-Within 11 15 days after the imposition of a lesser sanction, the respondent 12 may appeal the sanction imposed to the Committee on Rules.
+- (j) Within 30 days after the issuance of the statement of alleged violations, the respondent may file an answer that admits or denies each count.
+Upon request of the respondent, the committee may grant the respondent an additional 21 days to respond. - (k) Within 60 days after the issuance of the statement of alleged violations, to the extent practicable, the committee shall hold a disciplinary hearing.
+If a majority of the membership of each party on the committee fails to find that the respondent committed a violation of the standards of conduct, the committee shall dismiss the complaint.
+If a majority of the membership of each party on the committee finds by clear and convincing evidence that the respondent committed a violation of the standards of conduct, the committee shall take the following action: - (1) If the respondent is a Senator, it shall hold a hearing to determine an appropriate sanction. - (2) If the respondent is an officer or employee, it shall transmit its findings to the Committee on Rules for appropriate action. - (l) (1) At the hearing to determine an appropriate sanction, two-thirds of the membership of the committee shall determine whether the violation is serious or minor. - (2) If the committee determines that a violation is minor or fails to determine that a violation is serious, two-thirds of the membership of the committee (A) shall, if it determines that the violation bears upon the exercise of a right or privilege, recommend that the Committee on Rules deny or limit that right or privilege and shall transmit its findings and recommendation to the Committee on Rules, or (B) shall impose any lesser sanction, including, but not limited to, issuing a private letter of admonishment for an inadvertent, technical, or otherwise de minimis violation, which shall not be considered discipline.
+Within 15 days after the imposition of a lesser sanction, the respondent may appeal the sanction imposed to the Committee on Rules.